porsche-design-system/porsche-design-system/packages/storefront/src/pages/performance/loading-behaviour.md

 - **prefix:** string = ''
 - **withoutTags**: boolean = false

-#### Example usage with template
+#### Example usage with dynamic template

-The example shows how to implement the partial in a webpack project.
+The example shows how to implement the partial in a webpack (or similar) project.

 ```html
 // index.html